Man who killed 3 at a Dollar General in Jacksonville used to work at a dollar store, sheriff says

 Authorities identified the shooter as Ryan Palmeter, 21, who they said was armed and ready to carry out an attack on Black people.
 During the attack, authorities said, Palmeter texted his father and told him to break into his room and check his computer.

-Waters said a journal Palmeter’s father found in his room was “the diary of a madman" that made it clear he hated Black people.
-The family notified authorities, but by then the shooting had already begun.
+Waters has said a journal Palmeter’s father found in his room was “the diary of a madman" that made it clear he hated Black people.

+Forty-five minutes after the shooting began, Palmeter's father called 911 to warn of upsetting messages he had discovered in his son’s room, according to heavily redacted audio of the call released Tuesday by the sheriff's office in Clay County, outside Jacksonville.

+Details of the writings, which authorities said included “homicidal and suicidal” threats, were removed from the audio.

 Palmeter used two guns — a Glock handgun and an AR-15 style semi-automatic rifle.
 Authorities said the weapons were purchased legally this year despite once being involuntarily committed for a mental health exam.